 GPU-accelerated ray-traced 3D renderer

 The ray-traced 3D renderer can run on the CPU, but the CPU-based ray-traced 3D renderer is rather slow in Final Quality mode.
 That’s why After Effects also has a GPU-accelerated 3D renderer.
-To use the GPU-accelerated ray-traced 3D renderer, you must have one of a specific set of graphics cards.
+To use the GPU-accelerated ray-traced 3D renderer, you must have one of a specific set of Nvidia graphics cards.
+The GPU acceleration of the ray-traced 3D renderer depends on the OptiX library from Nvidia, which requires CUDA on an Nvidia GPU.

 The graphics cards that After Effects can use for the GPU-accelerated ray-traced 3D renderer are listed near the bottom of the system requirements page.